JAYESH-555/Tick-Tock-Timer-App/README.md

 Welcome to TickTock Timer!
 A simple yet powerful countdown timer app to keep track of important events.
 Built using React, it offers a clean and user-friendly interface with customizable time inputs and stylish alerts.
 Perfect for deadlines, meetings, and more! 🎯

+# 🌐 Deployment

+The app is deployed on Vercel for easy access:

+Check out the live version here: [Tick-Tock Timer](https://tick-tock-timer-app-jayesh-555s-projects.vercel.app/)

 # 🎨 Features

 🕒 Countdown Timer: Track days, hours, minutes, and seconds until your set time.